AItoid/WindowsPrivacyGuide/README.md

 > [!CAUTION]
 > Please keep in mind I am NOT responsible for any issues that occurs with your computer.
 By applying any of these methods, you 100% agree to take full responsibility to any issues that occur on your device.
 It is recommended to create a restore-point in the event of a significant bug.

+> [!WARNING]
+> Some options in Windows may refuse to work after applying some scripts, and will just close the settings window due to instability.
+The rest of Windows will work as intended though.
+For those who play games, this will generally NOT cause any issues with games you may play.

 Chapter 1.
 Boot Installation & Configuration
 ------